Paid social that brings in customers, not just clicks.

 Which platform should I be on?

 Depends on the business.
 Meta still works for most SMBs.
 TikTok works for certain categories.
 Reddit is a sleeper for B2B and niche consumer.
-Part of the first-month work is deciding this based on your customer and your math, not on where we'd prefer to spend.
+Part of the first-month work is deciding this based on your customer and your math, not on platform preferences.

 -